-Cesar Chavez Day Holiday Today: Cesar Wouldn’t Be Drawing Trump’s Support Today
+Cesar Chavez Day: Donald Trump’s Twitter Silent

 — Steve Westly (@SteveWestly) March 31, 2017

 The iconic civil rights activist would have celebrated turning 90 today, and since Chavez death, his birthday has been designated as Cesar Chavez Day, an official holiday in California, Colorado, and Texas.
-Chavez would not have hesitated to put himself on the line again in today’s fight to protect farmworkers and immigrants in the face of Trump’s restrictions.
+Chavez would not have hesitated to put himself on the line again in today’s fight to protect farm workers and immigrants in the face of Trump’s restrictions.
+Trump’s Twitter handle is getting lots of reminders from Americans about Cesar.

 Today’s holiday commemorates Chavez’ “massive grape boycott in the late 1960s,” a boycott that maintained its strength for many years as poor farmhands insisted on radical improvements to their inhumane conditions and miserable pay.
-At the height of the struggle, Chavez and the United Farm Workers labor union actually patrolled the border to stop illegal immigrants from scabbing.
+Cesar’s supporters keep checking in on Trump’s Twitter to see if Trump has mentioned Ceasr Chavez Day yet.

 Although Cesar and his people weren’t in any way against immigration, they were absolutely implacable in their determination to protect the existing farm workers during the boycott.
 Chavez knew that allowing undocumented immigrants into the country at the “far less policed borders” that were common in that era would benefit the landowners and wealthy who would replace the striking workers with vulnerable immigrants.